-Wizards' Bradley Beal alleges intense incident with police officer in 2018, says he was threatened with headlock
+Wizards' Bradley Beal alleges intense incident with police officer in 2018

 Washington Wizards star Bradley Beal alleged Friday he was threatened during an incident with a police officer on the Capital Beltway two years ago.

-Beal, who was raising awareness on police brutality along with teammates and members of the Washington Mystics near the Capital One Arena, said during the 2018 incident an officer told him, “What if I f—k up your Monday and put you in a headlock and arrest you right now?”
+Beal, who was raising awareness on police brutality along with teammates and members of the Washington Mystics near the Capital One Arena, said during the 2018 incident an officer told him, “What if I f—k up your Monday and put you in a headline and arrest you right now?”

 MAVERICKS' MARK CUBAN ON PLAYERS KNEELING DURING NATIONAL ANTHEM: 'HOPEFULLY I'D JOIN THEM'